List of Queen concert tours: A Night at the Opera Tour

-The tour marked the debut of "Bohemian Rhapsody", which would be played at every Queen gig thereafter.
+The A Night at the Opera Tour was the third headlining concert tour by Queen to promote A Night at the Opera.
+It spanned 1975 and 1976, and covered the UK, the US, Japan, and Australia.
+It marked the debut of "Bohemian Rhapsody", which would be played at virtually every Queen gig thereafter.

 The DVD A Night at the Odeon is taken from the Christmas Eve concert at the Hammersmith Odeon.
 "It's quite something to watch", said Brian May.
 "We were just a four-piece, but we made a lot of noise.
 I'm quite shocked at how good it was.
 We were incredibly tight and, at the same time – because we knew each other so well – very loose in terms of improvisation."

-Summer Gigs 1976
+Summer Tour 1976

-Queen played four shows during a short UK tour during September 1976.
-Beginning on 1 September, Queen played in Edinburgh, as well as on the following night on 2 September.
-On 10 September, they played in Cardiff, which was Queen's second and final show in the city, having played there on the previous tour in 1975.
+Queen played four shows during a short UK tour in September 1976.
+They began with two nights at Edinburgh Playhouse on 1 and 2 September.
+On 10 September, they played in Cardiff, which was their second and final show in the city, having played there on their previous tour in 1975.

-The final Queen show of the year was in Hyde Park, performed on 18 September after the hot summer of 1976.
-The Hyde Park gig was in fact a free concert, which drew in a crowd of about 180,000.
-The free concert was organised by Richard Branson, an entrepreneur at the time.
+The final Queen show of the year was in Hyde Park, London, on 18 September, after the hot summer of 1976.
+The Hyde Park gig was in fact a free concert which drew in a crowd of about 180,000.
+The free concert was organised by entrepreneur Richard Branson.

-The Hyde Park show has several audio sources available, including a soundboard source.
-The only other concert on the tour with available audio is the second Edinburgh concert, which has an audience recording in circulation.
+Several audio recordings exist of the Hyde Park concert, including a soundboard source.
+The only other concert on the tour with available audio is the second Edinburgh gig, which has an audience recording in circulation.

-This tour features the debut performances of "You Take My Breath Away," and "Tie Your Mother Down" (Tie Your Mother Down was not played at Hyde Park due to limited time), about 3 months before A Day At The Races was released.
+This tour featured the debut performances of "You Take My Breath Away", "'39" and "Tie Your Mother Down" (Tie Your Mother Down was not played at Hyde Park due to limited time), about 3 months before A Day At The Races was released.